Comair Flight 5191: Investigation

-During the investigation, the Federal Aviation Administration (FAA) discovered that tower-staffing levels at Blue Grass Airport violated an internal policy as reflected in a November 16, 2005 memorandum requiring two controllers during the overnight shift: one in the tower working clearance, ground and tower frequencies, and another, either in the tower or remotely at Indianapolis Center, working TRACON (radar).
+During the investigation, the Federal Aviation Administration (FAA) discovered that tower-staffing levels at Blue Grass Airport violated an internal policy as reflected in August 2005 verbal guidance that requiring two controllers on duty in facilities that have combined radar approach control and tower with radar functions, with one controller monitoring air traffic on radar, and the other performing other tower functions including communications with taxiing aircraft.
 At the time of the accident, the single controller in the tower was performing both tower and radar duties.
-On August 30, 2006, the FAA announced that Lexington, as well as other airports with similar traffic levels, would be staffed with two controllers in the tower around the clock, effective immediately.
+On August 30, 2006, the FAA announced that Blue Grass Airport, as well as additional airports that were understaffing their overnight shifts, would utilize two controllers on duty, or shift radar responsibilities to Indianapolis Center when only one was available.
+The FAA stated that a second controller would not have prevented the accident.

 Comair discovered after the accident that all of its pilots had been using an airport map that did not accurately reflect changes made to the airport layout during ongoing construction work.
 The National Transportation Safety Board (NTSB) later determined that this did not contribute to the accident.
-Construction work was halted after the accident on the orders of Fayette Circuit judge Pamela Goodwine in order to preserve evidence in the crash pending the inspection by safety experts and attorneys for the families of the victims.
+Construction work was halted after the accident to preserve evidence needed for the investigation.

 The NTSB released several reports on January 17, 2007, including transcripts of the CVR and an engineering report.

-In April 2007, acting on a recommendation made by the NTSB during its investigation of Comair 5191, the FAA issued a safety notice that reiterated advice to pilots to positively confirm their position before crossing the hold-short line onto the takeoff runway, and again when initiating takeoff.
-The NTSB made four further recommendations, three measures to avoid fatigue affecting the performance of air traffic controllers and one to prevent controllers from carrying out non-essential administrative tasks while aircraft are taxiing under their control.
-Although these recommendations were published during the course of the NTSB's investigation into the accident to Comair Flight 5191, they were in part prompted by four earlier accidents, and the board was unable to determine whether fatigue contributed to the Comair accident.
-In May, acting on another NTSB recommendation, the FAA advised that pilot training should include specific guidance on runway lighting requirements for takeoff at night.
+In April 2007, acting on a recommendation issued by the NTSB during its investigation of the Comair 5191 accident, the FAA issued a safety notice that reiterated advice to pilots to positively confirm their position before crossing the hold-short line onto the takeoff runway, and again when initiating takeoff.
+The NTSB offered four further recommendations, three measures to avoid fatigue affecting the performance of air traffic controllers and one to prevent controllers from carrying out nonessential administrative tasks while aircraft are taxiing under their control.
+The recommendations were partly prompted by four earlier accidents, and the board was unable to determine whether fatigue contributed to the Comair accident.
+In May, acting on another NTSB recommendation, the FAA advised that pilot training should include specific guidance on runway-lighting requirements for takeoff at night.

-In July 2007, a Comair flying instructor testified that he would have failed both pilots for violating Sterile Cockpit Rules.
-Later that month, the NTSB released its final report, citing this "non-pertinent conversation" as a contributing factor in the accident.
+In July 2007, a Comair flying instructor testified that he would have failed both pilots for violating sterile flight deck rules.
+Later that month, the NTSB released its final report, citing the pilots' "non-pertinent conversation" as a contributing factor in the accident.